Artanejp/common_source_project-fm7/source/readme.txt

 	The printer interface by Mr.Suga
 - vm/mz700/quickdisk.*
 	Improved for QDF format by Mr.kitahei88
-	Improved for BSD record by Mr.Yuushi
+	Improved for BSD record by Mr.Yuushi and Mr.Motochan1500
 - vm/mz2500/sasi.*
 	X millenium by Mr.Punyu
 - vm/mz3500/keyboard.*